-- The supremely unique-looking Whitemargin Stargazer constitutes a unique species of fish which inhabits a rather wide section of the oceans of the world.
+- First of all, the supremely unique-looking Whitemargin Stargazer constitutes a highly unique species of fish.
+Furthermore, this remarkable creature also inhabits a rather large portion of the oceans of the world.

-- The common name of this strange seeming fish derives from the unique positioning of its eyes which actually sit on the top of its head.
+- Completely unsurprisingly, the common name of this strange seeming fish derives from one distinctive feature.
+The term originates with the unique positioning of its eyes, because these actually sit on the top of its head.

 Whitemargin Stargazer Physical Description

-The admittedly odd-looking Whitemargin Stargazer remains a fairly small fish species.
-Mature individuals average about 13.8 in (35 cm) in length.
+Most notably, regardless of its distinctiveness, the admittedly odd-looking Whitemargin Stargazer remains a fairly small fish species.
+That holds true because mature individuals only average about 13.8 in (35 cm) in length.

-The most obvious physical feature of this creature remains the eyes.
-In fact, these actually develop positioned on the top of its head, giving it a most unusual appearance.
+However, without doubt, the most obvious physical feature of this creature remains its eyes.
+In fact, these orbs actually develop positioned on the top of the creature’s head.
+This has the result of giving it a most unusual appearance.

-This species also evolved a unique adaptation.
+Furthermore, this species also evolved an adaptation that only a few other species have.
 To stun its prey, it evolved a specialized organ behind the eyes that’s capable of discharging an electric charge of up to 50 volts.

-The bizarre-seeming Whitemargin Stargazer also evolved as endemic to a rather swathe of the Indo-Pacific Ocean.
-The species appears to be most prevalent in the vicinity of the islands of Fiji, Samoa, and Tonga, in Asia.
+Worth note remains the fact that the bizarre-seeming Whitemargin Stargazer evolved as endemic to a rather swathe of the Indo-Pacific Ocean.
+Due to this, the species appears to be most prevalent in the vicinity of the islands of Fiji, Samoa, and Tonga, in Asia.

-This astonishing animal predominantly lives in sandy lagoons, silty regions, and coastal waters.
+Also, this fascinating and astonishing animal predominantly lives in a specific habitat type.
+This consists of sandy lagoons, silty regions, and coastal waters.
 This type of environment allows it to more readily bury itself away from its prey.